What are Nasal Infections in Dogs?

 4. Rhinoscopy

-Rhinoscopy is a minimally invasive procedure that enables the veterinarian to examine the inside of the nasal passages using a flexible or rigid endoscope.
-This diagnostic tool assists in identifying inflammation of the lining of the sinuses, foreign bodies, polyps, or tumors that could contribute to the nasal infection, thereby helping diagnose rhinitis.
+Once cross-sectional imaging has pinpointed the specific areas of pathology, the clinician needs to visually inspect the tissues.
+Rhinoscopy is a highly specialized, minimally invasive procedure performed under general anesthesia that enables the veterinarian to directly examine the deep internal mucosa of the nasal passages using either a flexible or rigid fiber-optic endoscope.
+This powerful diagnostic tool assists the specialist in directly identifying the gross appearance of the mucosal inflammation, spotting characteristic fungal plaques, visualizing specific anatomical blockages, or directly locating hidden foreign bodies, inflammatory polyps, or malignant tumors that could profoundly contribute to the ongoing nasal infection.
+Rhinoscopy allows the clinician to assess the exact nature of the disease in real-time, thereby decisively helping diagnose specific types of rhinitis.[8]

 5. Laboratory Tests